jacquesfu/aws-eb-cli-cheatsheet/README.md

 # Elastic Beanstalk CLI Cheat Sheet
-This cheat sheet is a reference for the EB CLI, which is a commandline interface that is more user-friendly than raw AWS CLI commands for managing Elastic Beanstalk instances.
+Elastic Beanstalk brings the benefits of PaaS (Platform as a service) providers such as Heroku to AWS infrastructure.
+This is a reference for the EB CLI, which is a commandline interface that is more user-friendly than standard AWS CLI commands.

 ## Quick Start